 Under our director compensation policy, as revised as of May 8, 2018, nonemployee directors are provided with an annual retainer fee of \$28,000 for service on the Company board and \$14,000 for service on the Bank board.
 The Chairman of the Company board is entitled to an annual fee of \$56,750 and the Chairman of the Bank board is entitled to an annual fee of \$28,375.
-The Chair of the Audit Committee is entitled to an additional annual fee of \$14,250, and other members of the Audit Committee are entitled to an additional annual fee of \$14,250, and other members of the Compensation Committee are entitled to an additional annual fee of \$5,750.
-The Chair of the Nominating and Corporate Governance Committee is entitled to an additional annual fee of \$14,250, and other members of the Risk Policy & Compliance Committee is entitled to an additional annual fee of \$14,250, and other members of the Risk Policy & Compliance Committee is entitled to an additional annual fee of \$14,250, and other members of the Risk Policy & Compliance Committee is entitled to an additional annual fee of \$14,250, and other members of the Risk Policy & Compliance Committee is entitled to an additional annual fee of \$14,250, and other members of the Risk Policy & Compliance Committee is entitled to an additional annual fee of \$29,000 and \$3,750.
-Directors who were members of the loan or trust committees of the Bank board were entitled to an additional annual fee of \$29,000 and \$3,750. respectively.
-Non-employee directors who also served on the board of Love Funding Corporation were entitled to an additional annual fee of \$4,000.
-The director compensation policy will remain in effect until the 2019 annual shareholder meeting.
+The Chair of the Audit Committee is entitled to an additional annual fee of \$14,250, and other members of the Audit Committee are entitled to an additional annual fee of \$6,000.
+The Chair of the Compensation Committee is entitled to an additional annual fee of \$14,250, and other members of the Compensation Committee are entitled to an additional annual fee of \$5,750.
+The Chair of the Nominating and Corporate Governance Committee is entitled to an additional annual fee of \$3,750.
+The Chair of the Risk Policy & Compliance Committee is entitled to an additional annual fee of \$3,750.
+The Chair of the Risk Policy & Compliance Committee is entitled to an additional annual fee of \$14,250, and other members of the Risk Policy & Compliance Committee are entitled to an additional annual fee of \$14,250, and other members of the Risk Policy & Compliance Committee are entitled to an additional annual fee of \$14,250, and other members of the Risk Policy & Compliance Committee are entitled to an additional annual fee of \$14,250, and other members of the Risk Policy & Compliance Committee are entitled to an additional annual fee of \$14,250, and other members of the Risk Policy & Compliance Committee are entitled to an additional annual fee of \$14,250, and other members of the Risk Policy & Compliance Committee are entitled to an additional annual fee of \$14,250, and other members of the Risk Policy & Compliance Committee are entitled to an additional annual fee of \$14,250, and other members of the Risk Policy & Compliance Committee are entitled to an additional annual fee of \$14,250, and other members of the Risk Policy & Compliance Committee are entitled to an ad